tomchristie/httpcore-the-directors-cut/docs/index.md

 Some things HTTP Core does do:

 * Sending HTTP requests.
+* Thread-safe / task-safe connection pooling.
+* HTTP(S) proxy support.
+* Supports HTTP/1.1 and HTTP/2.
 * Provides both sync and async interfaces.
-* Supports HTTP/1.1 and HTTP/2.
 * Async backend support for `asyncio` and `trio`.
-* Automatic connection pooling.
-* HTTP(S) proxy support.

 ## Installation